 Proposed changes to NEPA:

 Having the chance to weigh in on important land management decisions or various project proposals to the federal government is part of what makes the NEPA process great.
 It allows people to have a say when it comes to local issues such as forest management plans, or national issues like fighting off drilling in the Arctic National Wildlife Refuge.
 Unfortunately, there are interest groups who would like to see NEPA rolled back in order to make it easier to develop on public lands, and the Forest Service is considering making changes to how it implements NEPA.
 One of the first things under attack: public engagement.
 According to Outdoor Alliance, the proposed changes would limit public engagement on Forest Service Projects up to 93%, “and in some cases, eliminate public notice all together”.
-If these changes are made, the would create loopholes to allow speedier and larger scale resource extraction projects on public lands.
+If these changes are made, they would create loopholes to allow speedier and larger-scale resource extraction projects on public lands.

 How to take action:

-During the summer of 2019 the Forest Service accepted public comment regarding the proposed changes.
+During the summer of 2019, the Forest Service accepted public comment regarding the proposed changes.
 Many organizations and individuals alike took the time to reach out to lawmakers and the Forest Service in order to voice concerns about the attack on the public process.
 At this point, the Forest Service is compiling data and considering the received comments and hopes to release proposed directives in January 2020.
 After they release their proposed plan, they will be offering an additional public comment period.
-Please check back as January draws near to learn more about how you can offer comment opposing these changes to its application of NEPA.
+Please check back as January draws near to learn more about how you can offer comments opposing these changes to its application of NEPA.

 - Western Environmental Law Center on NEPA Rollback

 - Outdoor Alliance Blog on Proposed Changes

 - American Alpine Club Blog on Proposed Changes

 - Updates to Current Revisions of NEPA on the USFS Website